kadirermantr/kadirermantr.github.io/about/index.md

 Hey everyone 👋

 My name is Kadir.
-I was born and bred in Türkiye 🇹🇷
+I was born and bred in Türkiye.
 I've lived in many cities so far.
 Getting to know different cultures was a good experience for me.

 ## Favorites